rochford/effective_sierrachart_release/README.md

 Release v1.0.0

-This is developed for myself and may be useful for you.
+This is developed for myself and might be useful for you.
 A study collection to allow better understanding of value areas, Gaps, absorption, exhaustion and momentum.

 Here is a sample screenshot: ![SCREENSHOT](http://github.com/rochford/effective_sierrachart_release/blob/main/docs/effective_main.png)